nhsconnect/fgm-risk-indication-service/pages/development/development_fgm_query_v2.md

 Success:

 - SHALL return a `200` **OK** HTTP status code on successful execution of the interaction.
-- SHALL return a `Bundle` of `type` message that conforms to the [spine-message-bundle-1-0](https://fhir.nhs.uk/StructureDefinition/spine-message-bundle-1-0) profile;
+- SHALL return a `Bundle` of type message that conforms to the [spine-message-bundle-1-0](https://fhir.nhs.uk/StructureDefinition/spine-message-bundle-1-0) profile.
-- SHALL return a MessageHeader resource that conforms to the [spine-Response-messageheader-2-0](https://fhir.nhs.uk/StructureDefinition/spine-response-messageheader-2-0) profile, containing either:
+- SHALL return a `MessageHeader` resource that conforms to the [spine-Response-messageheader-2-0](https://fhir.nhs.uk/StructureDefinition/spine-response-messageheader-2-0) profile.
-  - One matching `Flag` resource that conforms to the [spine-ris-flag-1-0](https://fhir.nhs.uk/StructureDefinition/spine-ris-flag-1-0) profile;
-  - The `Flag` resource SHALL contain a patient resource that conforms to the [spine-ris-patient-1-0](https://fhir.nhs.uk/StructureDefinition/spine-ris-patient-1-0) profile;
+- SHALL return a `Flag` resource that conforms to the [spine-ris-flag-1-0](https://fhir.nhs.uk/StructureDefinition/spine-ris-flag-1-0) profile.
+This includes the [spine-ris-patient-1-0](https://fhir.nhs.uk/StructureDefinition/spine-ris-patient-1-0) profile as a contained resource.

 Spine 2 will return: